Legislature(2021 - 2022)GRUENBERG 120

 ELAINE ANDREWS echoed sentiments expressed through previous

 written testimony.
-She stated that the judicial council has an
+She stated that the Alaska Judicial Council

 administration of justice and make reports at least every two